Skip to main content

-Sustainable Farming in the Desert
+Sustainable Farming In The Desert

 The Colorado River provides water to portions of Colorado, New Mexico, Wyoming, Utah, Nevada, California, nearly all of Arizona, and Mexico.
 Split into the upper and lower basins by the 1922 Colorado River Compact, Lake Mead, the lower basin of the Colorado River, supplies water exclusively to Arizona, California, Nevada, and Mexico.